tiobe/tics-github-action/README.md

 ### Action Restrictions

-- It will only be triggered on a pull request event.
 - It is not working for forked repositories.
 - It is not working for TICS installations using the legacy deployment architecture.
 - macOS runners (GitHub-hosted or self-hosted) are not yet supported.